If my relative has lost mental capacity, what are my options?

 How do you prove someone has lost capacity?

-The Court of Protection refers to the to establish if someone can make their own decisions or not.
+The Court of Protection refers to establishing whether someone can make their own decisions or not.

 What Types of Deputyship are there?